yujunz/gitlab.com-runbooks/howto/logging.md

 ### What are we logging?

+**production.log and haproxy logs are no longer being sent to elasticcloud due because it was overwhelming our cluster, currently these logs are only available in StackDriver**

 **All logs listed below are also stored in stackdriver for 30 days, and object storage for a minimum of 180days**

 For retention in elasticcloud, see the cleanup script - https://gitlab.com/gitlab-restore/esc-tools/blob/master/cleanup_indices.sh

 | name | logfile  | type  | index |